anders-frisk/JSBinder/README.md

 # Reversed Directives
-The following directives are used to update state in response to user interactions.<br />
+The following directives are used to update state in response to user interactions in the most simple way.<br />
-For more advanced updates, plain JavaScript events and `binder.setState(...)` is recomended.
+For any more advanced updates, plain JavaScript events and `binder.setState(...)` is recomended.

 ## OnClick
 Adds functionallity to update state with new data from an onclick event.<br />